m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 ![](https://assets.omscs.io/notes/91CE2BF6-F3DC-4B8A-9F65-BF320C4D2DE6.png)

-The producer loops twenty times, and tries to produce an element to the share buffer on each iteration.
+The producer loops twenty times, and tries to produce an element to the shared buffer on each iteration.

 It tries to accomplish this by first acquiring `m` with `pthread_mutex_lock`.
 Once `m` is acquired, the producer will potentially wait on `c_prod` with `pthread_cond_wait` if the shared buffer is full (`num == BUFSIZE`).
 Otherwise, the producer will add its element to the buffer, and update the three shared variables to reflect this addition.